thedersen/backbone.validation/README.md

 #### v0.5.2

 * Fixed equalTo validator when setting both values at the same time (Fixes #27)
-* Fixed validation of attributes dependent on each other
+* Fixed removing invalid class in view when validating dependent attributes, and changing one makes the other valid

 #### v0.5.1